paratestphp/paratest/README.md

 4. **Tune batch max size `--max-batch-size`**

     Batch size will affect the max amount of atomic tests which will be used for a single test method.
-    Please note that itonly wortks with either the `functional mode` OR `--runner WrapperRunner` (mutually exclusive).
+    Please note that it only works with either the `functional mode` OR `--runner WrapperRunner` (mutually exclusive).
 The following describes the `functional mode` system.
     One atomic test will be either one test method from test class if no data provider available for method or will be only one item from dataset for method.
     Increase this value to reduce per-process overhead and in most cases it will also reduce parallel efficiency.